 This means that you should be directly comparing the rates earned with those partners versus other options rather than factoring any status with Changi Rewards you might get.

-If you do want to boost you earnings check out our little tip from yesterday here:
+If you do want to boost you earnings check out our little tip that I posted about recently as well:

 What do you think of the Changi Rewards Programme and this nasty set of terms and conditions?